Closing the Gap on the Sample Complexity of 1-Identification: Introduction

+\cite{katz2020true} study $\epsilon$-good identification and 1-identification via the notion of Unverifiable Sample Complexity.
+Although this notion differs from the sampling complexity considered here, their results can be adapted as discussed in Appendix A.1 of \cite{pmlr-v267-li25f}.
+The resulting upper bound is suboptimal for two reasons: it scales as $\log(1/\delta)\log\log(1/\delta)$ rather than $\log(1/\delta)$, and it depends on the complexity term $H^{\mathrm{u}}$, which is governed by the smallest gap above $\mu_0$ and may be much smaller than $\Delta_{0,1}$.
+When $m \ll K$ and $\Delta \ll \Delta_{0,1}$, this leads to a significant gap compared to the lower bound.

-\cite{pmlr-v267-li25f} design Algorithm SEE, splitting the upper bound of $\mathbb{E}\tau$ into two parts which are $\delta$-dependent and $\delta$-independent.
-They prove both upper and lower bounds of $\mathbb{E}\tau$ with explicit formulation.
-They show when $m=1$, i.e. there is only one arm whose reward is greater than $\mu_0$, the gap between their proposed upper and lower bounds are up to a polynomial of $\log K, \log\frac{1}{\Delta_{0, 1}^2}$, suggesting the optimality.
-However, they also comment $H(1)\log\frac{K}{\Delta_{0,1}^2}$, which is $\delta$-independent part, might be improved if $m> 1$.
-They leave the possible improvement as an open direction.
+\cite{pmlr-v267-li25f} propose the SEE algorithm and derive explicit upper and lower bounds, decomposing $\mathbb{E}_{\nu}[\tau]$ into $\delta$-dependent and $\delta$-independent components.
+They show that when $m=1$, i.e. there is only one arm whose reward is greater than $\mu_0$, the gap between upper and lower bounds is at most polynomial in $\log K$ and $\log(1/\Delta_{0,1}^2)$, implying near-optimality.
+For $m>1$, however, they comment the $\delta$-independent term $H(1)\log\!\bigl(K/\Delta_{0,1}^2\bigr)$ may be improvable, which is explicitly left as an open problem.